Continual Learning of Knowledge Graph Embeddings: Introduction

 Our work makes three contributions.
-First, we reformulate and extend the underlying principles of five representative continual learning methods: (i) Progressive Neural Networks~\cite{rusu2016progressive}; (ii) Copy Weight Re-Init~\cite{lomonaco2017core50}; (iii) L2 regularization~\cite{kirkpatrick2017overcoming}; (iv) Synaptic Intelligence~\cite{zenke2017synaptic}; and (v) Deep Generative Replay~\cite{shin2017continual}, to apply them to the \textit{continual knowledge graph embedding} (CKGE) problem.
-Second, we introduce an empirically evaluated heuristic sampling strategy to generate CKGE datasets from knowledge graphs, since benchmark datasets do not exist for this problem.
+First, we reformulate and extend the underlying principles of five representative continual learning methods: (i) Progressive Neural Networks~\cite{rusu2016progressive}; (ii) Copy Weight Re-Init~\cite{lomonaco2017core50}; (iii) L2 regularization~\cite{kirkpatrick2017overcoming}; (iv) Synaptic Intelligence~\cite{zenke2017synaptic}; and (v) Deep Generative Replay~\cite{shin2017continual}, and apply them to the \textit{continual knowledge graph embedding} (CKGE) problem.
+Second, we introduce an empirically evaluated heuristic sampling strategy to generate CKGE datasets from knowledge graphs, since benchmark datasets do not exist for the CKGE problem.
 Third, we build on existing continual learning measures~\cite{lesort2020cl_robotics} to characterize the use of each reformulated method for robot tasks that leverage semantic knowledge.

-For evaluation, we consider two knowledge graph embedding representations with different assumptions and loss functions: TransE~\cite{bordes2013translating} and Analogy~\cite{liu2017analogical}; and three benchmark knowledge graphs (WN18RR and FB15K237~\cite{dettmers2018convolutional}, and AI2Thor~\cite{daruna2019robocse}).
-We also evaluated each adapted method under unconstrained, data-constrained, and time-constrained settings by sampling from a knowledge graph used in prior robotics work~\cite{daruna2019robocse}, containing actions, states, locations, objects, and other concepts.
-Experimental results indicate that (i) our generative replay approach outperforms other methods; (ii) there are interesting trade-offs between accuracy, learning speed, memory usage, and inference capability that should be considered when choosing a CKGE method; and (iii) insights gained from exploring these trade-offs enable us to select a CKGE method that best matches the constraints of a given robotics application that models semantic knowledge.
+For evaluation, we consider two knowledge graph embedding representations with different assumptions and loss functions: TransE~\cite{bordes2013translating} and Analogy~\cite{liu2017analogical}; and three benchmark knowledge graphs (WN18RR, FB15K237~\cite{dettmers2018convolutional}, and AI2Thor~\cite{daruna2019robocse}).
+We also evaluated each adapted method under unconstrained, data-constrained, and time-constrained settings by sampling from a knowledge graph used in prior robotics work~\cite{daruna2019robocse}, containing actions, locations, objects, and other concepts.
+Experimental results indicate that: (i) our generative replay approach outperforms other methods; (ii) there are interesting trade-offs between inference capability, learning speed, and memory usage that should be considered when choosing a CKGE method; and (iii) insights gained from exploring these trade-offs enable us to select a CKGE method that best matches the constraints of a given robotics application that models semantic knowledge.